-NPNT 2000 Special Topics-LPN
+NPNT 2000 Special Topics-LPN 0.5-6 cr.

 By permission only.
 In-depth study of a specific topic(s) pertinent to licensed practical nursing.
 May be repeated.
 Prerequisite: Permission.
 Co-Requisite: None.
 Day: On demand; Eve: On demand.
 Lecture: TBD, Lab: TBD.